cybex-gmbh/transmorpher/README.md

 When media is uploaded on the same identifier by the same user, a new version for the same media will be created.

-The media server provides following features for media:
+The media server provides the following features for media:

 - upload
 - get derivative